esnet/esnet-gh-pages-base/README.rst

 ``sphinx-quickstart`` creates a basic conf.py file.
 In general the defaults are OK and things can be fixed later by editing conf.py.
-For author I suggest putting either the names of the people most involved in writing the docs, the names of the developrs or if all else fails, ESnet is fine.
+For author I suggest putting either the names of the people most involved in writing the docs, the names of the developers or if all else fails, ESnet is fine.
 The project release and version should map to the current version of the project your are documenting and it is a good idea to try to keep that up to date going forward.
 It might